Agent Plugins Are the Future. But You Might Be Giving Away Your Best Engineering.

 Read More

-Building Your Own AI Agent Stack.
-What I Learned From 10 Open Source Projects
+Building Your Own AI Agent Stack: Lessons from 10 Open Source Projects

 I spent the last week falling down a rabbit hole.
 Not the productive kind where you emerge with a working solution and a sense of accomplishment.
 The kind where you save ten GitHub repos in a single week and then sit back and realise they’re all telling you the same thing.